-Using an Insurance Agent or Broker to Sign Up for Obamacareby Shae Irving
+Using an Insurance Agent or Broker to Sign Up for ObamacareUpdated: 2020-08-06

-If you want some help choosing among your health care options under Obamacare, or could just use a hand completing an application, help is available.
+If you want some help choosing among your health care options under the Affordable Care Act (Obamacare) or if you just need a hand completing an application, help is available.
 If your state has its own health insurance exchange, you can call or email for free help.
-You can also get free, in-person guidance from “navigators,” people who have special training in helping folks with Obamacare.
+You can also get free, in-person guidance from trained enrollment counselors who are certified to help folks with Obamacare.